 The dish or parable.
 Within the parts of a satellite dish, the dish is responsible for receiving all satellite signals and centralizing them at one point to be able to transfer them amplified to the satellite receiver.

 The satellite dishes are not all the same: some do not even have a parabolic shape.
-The most common are 60, 80 and 100 cm in diameter.
+You must choose the right satellite dish size in order to get maximum coverage.
+The most common are 60, 80, and 100 cm in diameter.
 Its design is also very important because it can determine the power and quality of reception.

 In addition to the type of antenna, another important point is the size: the lower the quality of the satellite signal in our geographical area, the greater the plate should be.

-These are the most common types of dishes:
+These are the most common types of satellite antenna dishes:

 - Primary Focus Antenna It has a perfect parabolic shape, with the focal point in the center of the plate; That is why it is where the LNB is mounted.
 It is usually a large antenna, about 1.5 meters.
 It is the ideal antenna for areas where there is no very good signal: its size allows receiving signals outside the normal footprint, but it must be installed very precisely because its beam is smaller in width.